obengwilliam/awesome-me/clean-coder/chaper2.md

 - A **team player** communicates frequently, keeps an eye out for his or her colleagues
 - A team player is not someone does says yes all the time
 - If you not going to change some bahaviour, if you were reasonably confident in your estimates and if you dont have a new plan then **trying** is simply dishonest.
--  Think about the team as whole when dealing with passive aggressors.
+-  Think about the team as whole when dealing with passive aggressions.